 How We Work

-InterPrides work is organized in 10 committees and 4 subcommittees.
+InterPrides work is organized in 10 committees and 3 subcommittees/working groups.
 In the list below are descriptions of the work every single committee contributes to the functioning of the organization.

 Anyone affiliated with a member organization can, and is encouraged, to participate in the committees.
 The board of directors is in charge of keeping them functional.
 Members of the board are free to choose which and how many committees that they wish to serve on, as long as it is at least one.
 The work of InterPride committees may be of personal interest to the individual, as well as relate to the organizations in the region.
 Serving on one of these committees will give you a perspective beyond your own organization and region.